CSCfi/csc-env-eff/slides/07_allas.md

 ---
-theme: Allas storage service
+theme: csc-2019
 lang: en
 ---

-# How to get access to Allas
+# How to get access to Allas .{title}

 Use [https://my.csc.fi](https://my.csc.fi) to
 1. Register to CSC (haka)